Skip to Content

 Difficulty: Moderate

-I’ll start with what’s one of my favourite walks on the Isle of Man.
-I live in Douglas, so it’s a walk I do pretty often.
-But, it never gets boring as it boasts some of the most picturesque coastal views on the island.
+I’ll start with one of my favourite walks on the Isle of Man and one that boasts some of the most picturesque coastal views on the island.

-Starting in Douglas, the walk leads you along the promenade.
-Follow my map below, and you’ll reach one of my favourite secret beaches before working your way past the famous lighthouse and up to Douglas Head.
+Starting in Douglas, the walk leads you along our iconic promenade.
+Follow the map below, and you’ll reach one of my favourite secret beaches before climbing beside the lighthouse and up to Douglas Head.

 When you reach Port Soderick Beach, follow my route through the glen and catch a bus back to Douglas from the main road.
 Or, if you’d prefer, you can make this a circular walk by walking back to Douglas.